Walking to Infinity Along Some Number Theory sequences

-We present in Table \ref{table:numdigitsstartingpoint} the expected lengths as we vary the starting point and base.
-As remarked earlier, one can view this model as a greedy random prime walk because we always take another step if possible, with no regard to how many steps we may be able to take afterward; thus, all decisions are local.
+Table \ref{table:numdigitsstartingpoint} contains the expected lengths as we vary the starting point and base; one can view this model as a greedy random prime walk because we always take another step if possible, with no regard to how many steps we may be able to take afterward; thus, all decisions are ``local."

-Note that the expected length of the walk in base 10 starting with a one-digit number, 4.22, is different than the one we computed earlier, 4.69.
-This is because we multiplied 4.69 by the approximation ${(b-1)}/{b}$; i.e., $0.9$.
-More importantly, note that in base 10 we can only append $\{1, 3, 7, 9\}$ and hope to stay prime since primes greater than 5 are odd and not divisible by 5.
+Note that the theoretical expected length of the walk in base $10$ starting with a one-digit number, $4.22$, is different than the one we computed earlier, $4.69$.
+This is because we multiplied $4.69$ by the approximation factor ${(b-1)}/{b}$; i.e., $0.9$.
+More importantly, note that in base $10$ we can only append $\{1, 3, 7, 9\}$ and hope to stay prime since primes greater than $5$ are odd and not divisible by $5$.

-This suggests a simple improvement to the model base 10: \emph{we only allow the four digits 1, 3, 7 and 9 to be appended on the right.} Henceforth, we will only use this improved version.
-To do this, we have to make a couple of changes in the formula $\eqref{eq:1}$: replace the numerator of ${1}/{(k \log b)}$ with $10/4$ and, instead of raising $1 - 10/{(4k \log b)}$ to the $b$ (in this case 10), we raise it to the fourth power as now there are only four options of digits to add.
+This suggests a simple improvement to the model base $10$: \emph{we only allow the four digits $1$, $3$, $7$, and $9$ to be appended on the right.} Henceforth, we will only use this improved version.
+To do this, we have to make a couple of changes in the formula \eqref{eq:theoreticalModel1Simplified}: first, we replace the numerator of ${1}/{(k \log b)}$ with $10/4$, as we have the same number of primes despite having less freedom; furthermore, instead of raising $1 - 10/{(4k \log b)}$ to the $b^{\text{th}}$ power (in this case, $10$), we raise it to the fourth power as only 4 options are left.